-All applicants, including those whose first language is not English, must have taken the Graduate Record Examination (GRE) within five years preceding the date of application to Fuller.
-A verbal score 160 (600 on the prior scale) and a writing score of 5.0 are normally considered minimum entrance requirements.
-Applicants whose native language is not English must submit an official Test of English as a Foreign Language (TOEFL) score of at least 100 (internet) or 600 (paper test), or an official IELTS Academic Format score of at least 7.0, in addition to submitting GRE scores, if these scores fall below the minimum acceptable scores.
-The test date of the TOEFL or IELTS scores must not be more than two years preceding the date of application to Fuller.
+All applicants, including those applicants whose first language is not English, must have taken the Graduate Record Examination (GRE) within five years preceding the date of ThM application.
+A verbal score of 160 (600 on the previous scale) and a writing score of 5.0 are normally considered a minimum entrance requirement.

+Applicants whose primary language is not English must provide an official record of scores earned on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) test.
+Only test scores earned within two years preceding the submission date of the applicant's current ThM application will be acceptable.
+Overall TOEFL scores of at least 100 (internet-based) or 600 (paper), or IELTS overall scores of at least 7.0, meet the minimum English language entrance requirements.